pre-srfi/make-float/README.md

 In the following procedures, the `precision` argument says what floating-point precision to use for the number being built.
-The value is a one-letter symbol.
+The value is a symbol whose name is one lowercase letter.
 The symbol `e` means to use the underlying Scheme implementation's default precision (which may be cofigurable in a non-standard way).
 The symbols `s`, `f`, `d`, `l` mean a short, single, double, and long float, respectively.
 These precisions are explained in R7RS section 6.2.5. (_Syntax of numerical constants_).

 `(inexact-real-from-strings precision int frac exp) -> real`